Aso ni San Roque: Supporting cast

 The leader of the "aswang ng lupa" or the land-based aswangs.
 In his past life, he was Peter Silverio, a wealthy and popular equestrian who sold his soul to the devil to regain his strength and to have eternal life.
-Using his strength and fast ability, he preys on people that's cross his paths, most commonly virgin women and lost travelers.
+Using his strength and fast ability, he preys on people that crosses his paths, most commonly virgin women and lost travelers.